OllyNural/Portfolio/content/blog/How-To-Ask-For-Help/index.md

 <span class="blogpost-highlighted">Describe what the actual problem is, how you got here, what you have tried, and *maybe* what you think the issue could be with.</span>

 The reason why you should only maybe give your thoughts is due to a bias you may have regarding your issue - that you may then pass on to the person helping you.
 Of course, if there is valuable information or even an educated hunch they need to know about by all means tell them.
-However, if you have an uneducated hunch/guess that it could be something XYZ, then maybe hold off until they have had a decent think or look over.
+However, if you have an uneducated hunch/guess that it could be something XYZ, then maybe hold off until they have had some time to look over and understand the problem thoroughly.

 <span class="blogpost-highlighted">Note</span>: Github issues are actually a _fantastic_ example of properly designed concise issues with plenty of context for others to help with.